The CMMC Compliance Command Center

 All controls in NIST 800-171A require some degree of regular maintenance to ensure you remain compliant and secure.

-- This includes ongoing documentation, risk assessments, and maintenance, updates and patching
+- This includes ongoing documentation, risk assessments, established incident response procedures, and regular maintenance, updates and patching

-- It is also important to keep on top of new requirements and information released by the DoD on expected cybersecurity standards
+- It's also important to keep on top of new requirements and information released by the Department of Defense on new and forthcoming cybersecurity standards

 WATCH: John Nolan describes below what ongoing activities are required to maintain a robust cybersecurity posture (3 min)